ai-aimbot/AIMr/README.md

 > [!NOTE]
-> If you enjoy AIMr, please consider giving us a star ⭐!
-We appreciate it! :)
+> If you use AIMr, please consider giving us a ⭐!

 <h1 align="center">https://discord.gg/AIMr</h1>